 I think the most economic (and safe) way is to invest some expensive injection mold then go mass production, at least for the key mechanic parts.
 Once I release the files and specifications, you would probably agree with that.

 And I need time to put up good documentation.
 The mini version should come out much earlier.

 * Sharing Codes?

 - The project is built upon some open-source libraries.
 I'm supposed to inherit their licenses.
 From another point of view, it's impossible for me to hide my codes once it's released.
 So I will share the codes.

 However, I do hope to organize my codes and plan better for the project.
 The cat is my baby and I want it stronger before leaving home.
 I'm hosting a private GitHub repository with a compact team of volunteers, and the contents will be migrated gradually to https://github.com/PetoiCamp/OpenCat.

 I hope to make the project support itself rather than begging for donations every year.
 For such a complicated system, I'm confident that mass production will make the unit cost lower than individual DIY efforts.
-By achieving that goal, hobbiests can still build this challenging project from source codes (and tens of accessories from online store), while the common public can simply enjoy the product at a lower price.
+By achieving that goal, hobbyists can still build this challenging project from source codes (and tens of accessories from the online stores), while the common public can simply enjoy the product at a lower price.

-Conclusion is, the project will be open-sourced once a minimal maintainance team can live on it.
+The conclusion is, the project will be open-sourced once a minimal maintenance team can live on it.